iStock_4725677_LARGE.jpg

 Knife Skills

-Knife skills are the single most important and the most fundamental skill a chef must acquire.
-Knife skills take repetition and practice to build speed and productivity.
-Good knife skills require an organized workstation, properly sharpened knives, and disciplined technique.
+Knife skills are the single most important and fundamental skill a chef must acquire.
+They require repetition and practice to build speed and productivity.
+Good knife skills also require an organized workstation, properly sharpened knives, and disciplined technique.

 Handling the Knife